THE READER’S CHARACTER AS THE FOCUS

 A healthy Hermit resists resolving uncertainty too quickly.
 A healthy Hanged Man resists resolving disorientation too quickly.

-This is not “which meaning is best?”
+This isn’t “Which meaning is best?”

-It is “I don’t even know where to begin.”
+It’s “I don’t even know where to begin.”

-The Hanged Man teaches surrender at a deeper level than the Hermit: not simply pausing to let clarity emerge, but consenting to a temporary loss of orientation because clarity cannot emerge from the position you are standing in.
+The Hanged Man teaches surrender at a deeper level than the Hermit: not simply pausing to let clarity emerge, but consenting to a temporary loss of orientation—because clarity cannot emerge from the position you are standing in.

 This is where genuine humility enters Tarot practice: not self-doubt, but the willingness to stop pretending you know, and to let the reading reorganize itself from a new orientation.